 Way back in the 3rd century BC, Sri Lanka’s Buddhist monarch established the world’s first wildlife sanctuary and the country now boasts swathes of protected land including Minneriya National Park, half an hour and a couple of random roaming roadside elephants from Polonnaruwa.

 We feel like we have won the elephant jackpot as we spot more than 100 wild and happy elephants roaming free and at their elephanty best.
 Our late afternoon safari even affords us the chance to spend an hour with a group of teenage male elephants just metres from our safari vehicle.
 There isn’t another human soul in sight as we watch the boys frolicking, rumbling, teasing and playing during their daily bath.
-An incredible ethical wildlife experience that leaves us wowed.
+It is an incredible ethical wildlife experience that will leave visitors to Sri Lanka with kids absolutely wowed.

 7. Enjoy a Sri Lankan feast at Priyamali Gedara

-The food of Sri Lanka has my taste buds dancing in perpetual giddying motion.
-A highlight though is at Priyamali Gedara, a rural farmhouse style eatery hidden down a dusty road near Polonnaruwa.
-Curries are lovingly tended to over hot coals as coconut rotis are flipped, curry pastes are pounded and rolled, fresh coconut is ground, river fish and chicken is fried, and at least a dozen sambals and condiments are prepared, all by hand by local home cooks.
+The food of Sri Lanka has my taste buds dancing in perpetual giddying motion from breakfasts of kids-friendly crispy egg hoppers to fiery curry filled dinners.
+A highlight though is Priyamali Gedara, a rural farmhouse style eatery hidden down a dusty road near Polonnaruwa.
+Curries are lovingly tended to over hot coals as coconut rotis are flipped, curry pastes are pounded and rolled, fresh coconut is ground, river fish and chicken is fried, and at least a dozen fiery Sri Lankan sambols and condiments are prepared, all by hand by local home cooks.
 Did I mention the curries?
 Seduced by the colour and aromatic punch of the simmering pots of gold, it takes all my willpower not to dive right into their bubbling depths.

 8. Make the Pilgrimage to the Temple of the Sacred Tooth

-Kandy’s Temple of the Sacred Tooth, located in the royal palace complex, is home to Sri Lanka’s most revered Buddhist relic – a tooth of the Buddha.
+Kandy’s Temple of the Sacred Tooth Relic, located in the royal palace complex, is home to Sri Lanka’s most revered Buddhist relic – a tooth of the Buddha.
 Visiting during puja (offerings and prayers) allows visitors a brief peek into the heavily guarded upstairs room that houses the relic.